Skip to main content

 Rapid

-Rapid tests are run when results need to be delivered quickly (within 2–4 hours) but also to identify bugs in major areas of the product that need to be fixed as soon as possible.
+Rapid tests are run when results need to be delivered quickly (within hours) but also to identify bugs in major areas of the product that need to be fixed as soon as possible.
 Therefore, only critical functional bugs are in scope for these tests.
-This extremely limited scope is rewarded with a higher payment for each accepted bug.
+This extremely limited scope is rewarded with a higher payment for each approved bug.

 Customers will often use this test type to ensure that the core functionality still works after the deployment of bug fixes and other product changes.